Brandon-Do/Cloud-Shopping-List/README.md

 # Cloud Shopping List

-This web application is designed to be running serverless.
-This means that code is executed on demand, and that there are no running servers.
+This web app was designed using a serverless architecture, built to be highly scaleable!
+The code is executed on demand, there are no servers hosting a running application.
 This is done using AWS Lambda, triggering Lambda functions through API Gateway.
-This web app will be built on-top of AWS resources such as S3, Lambda, DynamoDB, and SNS.
+This web app has been built on-top of AWS resources such as Lambda and API Gateway, DynamoDB, S3, and SNS (also utilized IAM for roles/permissions).

 [LINK TO PROJECT](http://cloudshoppinglist.com.s3-website-us-east-1.amazonaws.com/)
 ## What does this Application Do?

 The web application in concept is simple!
-I plan on letting users create shopping lists using the web application and then sending them the lists using email and phone.
-The users will be able to create their accounts, where the lists will be binded to their account.
-The lists will be stored onto an S3 bucket, and the list meta-data will be stored onto DynamoDB for fast reads!
+Users are able to input their username and create grocery lists.
+The grocery lists are tied to the username and can be saved to the database.
+The grocery list can be sent to a phone number by text message!

+When a grocery list is stored, the data itself is transformed into a string and stored onto a text document in S3.
+The meta-data, which includes the location of the text file, the name, and the user who stored it, is stored onto DynamoDB.
+Storing the text onto S3 allows me to get the fast reads of DynamoDB while avoiding exceeding the 400Kb memory limit of DynamoDB.

+When a list is saved or deleted, both the corresponding S3 bucket and DynamoDB table are updated using Lambda functions.

+>Future Additions
+>Add security features using STS

 ## Technologies That Will Be Used